DaKU720/discord-bot/README.md

 4. Fill your token, prefix, command name and your discord bot management role.

-Example: if your prefix is "!" and command "speak" type in your discord text channel:
+Example: if your prefix is "!", command "speak" and have discord role "bot_manager" type in your discord text channel:

 !speak [your text]